East–West Highway (New England)

 The East–West Highway is a long-proposed east–west highway corridor in northern New England (Maine, New Hampshire, and Vermont), intended to link remote northern communities in those states with markets in the Maritimes, Quebec, and upstate New York.

 History

-Low population and natural barriers like the White Mountains have long impeded significant economic development in northern New England.
+Low population and natural barriers like the White Mountains have long impeded significant economic development in northern New England, as both passenger and cargo vehicles must take lengthy detours around the mountains when traveling from one state to the next.
 Proposals for an east–west highway date back to the 1940s.
 In the early 1970s, all three northern New England states and New York proposed two new Interstate Highway corridors, both of which were designated as Interstate 92: